EXXETA/wordpress-plugin-donations/README.md

 If no campaign is specified explicitly, the default one or the one defined in plugin's settings page will be used.

-*Note:* If you update the Mini-Cart integration settings of this plugin, you need to clear the browser's localstorage cache manually to see your changes immediately
-(`Dev Tools -> Application -> Local Storage -> Delete the entry which is prefixed by 'wc_cart_hash...' and reload the page`).

 ### Reports
 You can configure three different report interval modes: `weekly`, `monthly`, `quarterly`.